NyboTV/TP_ETS2_Plugin/README.md

 ## Todo

+1. Adding Support for your Designs
-1. ATS Support
+2. ATS Support
-2. Add some more Informations
+3. Add some more Informations
-3. (Request more Features and it will be added here ;)
+4. (Request more Features and it will be added here ;)

 ## Issue List